pstetz/slowmo/README.md

 - Make the nifti movies more stylistic (add flashes when updating, work on colors, 3 dimensional, structural image in background)
 - Collect all demographic information that should go in model
-- Replace `grey_matter .* fmri` with a 4D convolution when that becomes available
-- Start training

 ### Done